 2018 Spring Semester

 Monday, April 8 vs. Nationals - Phillies #CollegeSeries Baseball Analytics Night sponsored by Temple University's Fox School of Business for analytics, statistics, mathematics, economics, business intelligence, MIS/information technology, business & sport management students, as well as those involved with athletics

 New!
-Tuesday, April 9 vs. Nationals - Phillies #CollegeSeries Sports Science & Holistic Health Night sponsored by Temple University's Fox School of Business for athletic training, exercise science, kinesiology, physical therapy, pre-health & sport management students
+Tuesday, April 9 vs. Nationals - Phillies #CollegeSeries Sports Science & Holistic Health Night sponsored by Temple University's Fox School of Business for athletic training, exercise science, kinesiology, physical therapy, pre-health & sport management students - SOLD OUT

 Wednesday, April 10 vs. Nationals - Phillies #CollegeSeries Stadium Security Partnerships Night sponsored by Temple University's Fox School of Business for sport/facilities management & law enforcement/criminal justice students

-Monday, April 15 vs. Mets - Phillies #CollegeSeries: Business of Sports Media & Marketing Night sponsored by Temple University's Fox School of Business for communications, journalism, broadcasting, advertising, marketing, social media, business, & sport management students
+Monday, April 15 vs. Mets - Phillies #CollegeSeries: Business of Sports Media & Marketing Night sponsored by Temple University's Fox School of Business for communications, journalism, broadcasting, advertising, marketing, social media, business, & sport management students - SOLD OUT

 New!
 Tuesday, April 16 vs. Mets - Phillies #CollegeSeries Computer Science & Operations Night sponsored by Temple University's Fox School of Business for computer science, computer programming, computer systems analysis, applied mathematics, management & industrial engineering students

 Thursday, April 25 vs. Marlins - Phillies #CollegeSeries Finance Night sponsored by Temple University's Fox School of Business for accounting, finance, business & sport management students